Julie Reed

 Julie L. Reed is a historian of Native American history, with an emphasis on Southeastern Indians and Cherokee history, as well as American education.
-She is currently an associate professor in History at Penn State University.
+She is currently an associate professor of History and Anthropology at University of Tulsa.
 She is also a member of the Cherokee Nation and has focused her research mainly on Cherokee Nation history and Cherokee education.

 Education

 Reed received her bachelor's degree in English Literature at the University of South Florida in 1998.
 In 2000, she received a Master's degree in Theological Studies at Perkins School of Theology.
 Then, she continued with a Master of Arts degree in American History at UNC-Chapel Hill, which she received in 2008 with a thesis on “Family and Nation, Cherokee Orphan Care, 1835-1903."
 In 2011, Reed finished her studies with a PhD in American History at UNC-Chapel Hill with a dissertation on “A Nation’s Charge: Cherokee Social Services, 1835-1907."